 While in the strictest meanings of the word, if you get paid any monetary amount for delivery photos this could be considered ‘commercial’ this is not commonly what people within the real estate photography industry refer to it as.
-The general consensus is that commercial photography are photos that are specifically for commercial use.
+The general consensus is that commercial photography is photos that are specifically for commercial use.

 This differs subtly but importantly from residential photography.
 It is a common industry practice that residential photography is delivered to the client with a limited license wherein the Realtor alone has permission to use the photos until the home is sold.
 Additionally, residential photos are typically restricted from any type of use apart from marketing activities directly relating to the sale of a particular home.

 Pricing can vary widely and the subjects can be just about anything.
-Assuming the subject though is some sort of building, business establishment or related space, most commercial photographers will charge $100-300 per photo depending on the client’s needs, sometimes more.
+Assuming the subject though is some sort of building, business establishment, or related space, most commercial photographers will charge $100-300 per photo depending on the client’s needs, sometimes more.
 It is wise to require a minimum of say five photos for commercial shoots to guarantee yourself a decent paycheck for your time.

 Architectural – 0-5% of Revenue

 This category in many ways is an offshoot of commercial and residential to a lesser degree.
-Architectural clients are typically home builders, contractors, civil engineering firms, architects or designers.
+Architectural clients are typically home builders, contractors, civil engineering firms, architects, or designers.

-While architectural photography might make you think of exotic modern building design, architectural subjects for real world clients are not always so.
-Architectural photos at large are more concerned with highlighting the quality of construction, functional design and flow of an individual space or structure.
+While architectural photography might make you think of exotic modern building design, architectural subjects for real-world clients are not always so.
+Architectural photos at large are more concerned with highlighting the quality of construction, functional design, and flow of an individual space or structure.

 To this end, there is a need for everything to become more calculated.
-Photographers often work with the client to help choose the exact features to highlight and there is considerable more thought put into angles, lighting and environmental factors such as time of day and weather conditions when shooting.
+Photographers often work with the client to help choose the exact features to highlight and there is considerable more thought put into angles, lighting, and environmental factors such as time of day and weather conditions when shooting.

-Additionally, it is common for photographers in this category to use high end tilt-shift lenses, more accurate tripod heads and better lighting rigging to accomplish a more polished end product.
-It is also common for considerably more time to be taken in post processing to ensure every part of the image is pristine.
+Additionally, it is common for photographers in this category to use high-end tilt-shift lenses, more accurate tripod heads, and better lighting rigging to accomplish a more polished end product.
+It is also common for considerably more time to be taken in post-processing to ensure every part of the image is pristine.

 Interiors – 0-5% of Revenue

 Finally, we reach interiors which in many ways are the smaller sister of architectural photography.
 Interiors as the name suggests, are all about the design and flow of interior rooms and spaces.
-They focus more on the emotional aspect of a space, such as how the design, color or furnishing and other amenities create an overall feeling and flow.
+They focus more on the emotional aspect of a space, such as how the design, color or furnishing, and other amenities create an overall feeling and flow.

-While most often we think of luxury homes being the subjects, they could be other things such as yachts, businesses, products (such as furniture shoots within a staged home) or even cars (though we are admittedly moving pretty far away from real estate photography at that point).
+While most often we think of luxury homes being the subjects, they could be other things such as yachts, businesses, products (such as furniture shoots within a staged home), or even cars (though we are admittedly moving pretty far away from real estate photography at that point).